 Using a Visa Agency for a Colombia Beneficiary Visa

-If you are in Colombia and not located in Bogotá and you don’t want to travel you can use a visa agency to obtain a Colombian beneficiary visa.
+If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia beneficiary visa.
 A visa agency can handle the online application.
 And it will courier your passport to Bogotá to get the visa in your passport.

 Getting a Colombian Cedula

 After you have successfully received your Colombia beneficiary visa, you have a maximum of 15 calendar days to register your visa with Migración Colombia to get a Cedula de Extranjeria (Colombian ID for foreigners).
 Or if you received your visa at a consulate, you will have 15 calendar days after you arrive in Colombia to register your visa.

 Due to being photographed and fingerprinted this must be done in-person at a Migración Colombia office.

 Especially relevant, it is very important to register your Colombian resident visa within the allotted time frame.
 If not, you will be liable for a big fine of up to seven times the minimum monthly salary in Colombia.
 The minimum salary in Colombia is 828,116 pesos per month in 2019.
 So, the fine is up to 5,796,812 pesos in 2019.